 It also means that visitors won't have to visit two separate attractions.
 Double yay.

-The fact that they choose to share this with visitors is amazing.
-I don't know that I would like visitors walking around my house peering inside, how about you?
+The fact they choose to share this with visitors is amazing.
+I don't know that I would like people walking around my house peering inside, how about you?
 It would be quite disconcerting actually.

 Speaking of houses, because of where we live, and I'm meaning Rotorua here, it has been known to happen that a hot pool (ngawha) suddenly appears overnight.
 Underneath a house.
 The owners have woken up to find their house partially sunk, scary huh?
 You just never know.